ncatlab/nlab-content/pages/2/8/5/8/8582/content.md

 where $a$, $b$, etc. are [[metavariable]]s.  [[substitution|Substituting]] particular terms for these metavariables produces a *step* which is an instance of this rule.
 =--

++-- {: .un_remark}
+###### Remark
+This use of the terminology "deductive system" is not completely standard, but it is not uncommon, and we need *some* name by which to refer to this general notion.
+=--

 ## Proof trees and theorems

-A **proof tree** in a formal system is a rooted tree whose edges are labeled by judgments and whose nodes are labeled by steps.
+A **proof tree** in a deductive system is a rooted tree whose edges are labeled by judgments and whose nodes are labeled by steps.
 We usually draw these like so:
 $$ \frac{\frac{J_1 \quad J_2}{J_3} \quad \frac{J_4}{J_5}}{J_6} $$

 If there is a proof tree with root $J$ and no leaves (which means that every branch must terminate in an axiom), we say that $J$ is a [[theorem]] and write
 $$\vdash J.$$
 More generally, if there is a proof tree with root $J$ and leaves $J_1,\dots, J_n$, we write
 $$ J_1, \dots, J_n \;\vdash\; J. $$
+This is equivalent to saying that $J$ is a theorem in the extended deductive system obtained by adding $J_1,\dots,J_n$ as axioms.

 +-- {: .un_remark}
 ###### Remark
-This use of $\vdash$ to express a statement *about* the formal system should be distinguished from its use in particular formal systems as a syntactic ingredient *in judgments*.
+This use of $\vdash$ to express a statement *about* the deductive system should be distinguished from its use in particular deductive systems as a syntactic ingredient *in judgments*.
 For instance, in [[sequent calculus]] the judgments are [[sequents]], which are sequences of statements connected by a turnstile $\vdash$.
 Similarly, in [[type theory]] and [[natural deduction]] one often uses $\vdash$ inside a single judgment when that judgment is of a hypothetical sort.
 However, when using a [[logical framework]], these two meanings of $\vdash$ become essentially identified.
 =--